Meghan's father to walk her down aisle

 During the ceremony, Lady Jane Fellowes, one of Princess Diana's older sisters, will give a reading in a nod to the Spencer side of the family.

-The location of the couple's honeymoon has not yet been revealed.
+The location and date of the couple's honeymoon has not yet been revealed.

 But the first royal engagement of Ms Markle, 36, and Harry, 33, will be the week after the wedding.